taka-sakamoto/SwiftUI-Search-Sample/README.md

 # 🐱 Cat Search App（SwiftUI × CoreData）

-📱 Overview
+## 📱 Overview

-猫の画像を検索し、お気に入り登録ができるiOSアプリです。
+This is a simple iOS app that allows users to search for cat images and save their favorites.
-シンプルなUIと直感的な操作を意識して設計しています。
+The app is built with a focus on clean UI and intuitive user experience.

 ---

 ## 🚀 Features

-- 猫画像の検索（API連携）
+- Search cat images using API
-- ローディング表示（ProgressView）
+- Display loading state with ProgressView
-- 詳細画面で猫情報を表示
+- Show detailed information of each cat
-- お気に入り登録（CoreData）
+- Add and remove favorites (CoreData)
-- お気に入り一覧表示
+- Favorites list view
-- お気に入り削除（スワイプ対応）
+- Swipe to delete favorites
-- 空状態UI（お気に入り未登録時の案内表示）
+- Empty state UI when no favorites are added

 ---